hos-b/cpp-ref/README.md

 ```
 or just make a pointer to A like a decent person.
 ### 4.3. static members
+#### variables
+exist exactly once per type, not per object. the value is equal across all instances.
 ```cpp
 class Dummy{
   static int counter;